 Representations, Warranties and Commitment

 Owner’s Representations and Warranties.
 Owner warrants title to all gas reserves in and under or attributable to within the Reserve Commitment Area as fully described in Exhibit A attached hereto ("Owner’s Reserves").
 Owner warrants that it holds title to all gas delivered to Gatherer hereunder.
 Owner hereby represents that except as provided in Exhibit A, Owner’s Reserves are not otherwise subject to any gathering, transportation, purchase and sale or other agreement that would affect the commitment described hereunder in Section 1.2.
-Owner represents and warrants that gas delivered has been produced from Owner’s Reserves which are not dedicated or committed to interstate commerce, and has not been commingled at any point upstream from the Delivery Point(s) with other gas which may be sold, consumed, transported or otherwise utilized in interstate commerce in such a manner as will subject the Gathering Facilities or any portion thereof, to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act.
+Owner represents and warrants that gas delivered has been produced from Owner’s Reserves which are not dedicated or committed to interstate commerce, and has not been commingled at any point upstream from the Receipt Point(s) with other gas which may be sold, consumed, transported or otherwise utilized in interstate commerce in such a manner as will subject the Gathering Facilities or any portion thereof, to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act.
 Owner represents and warrants that Owner will take no affirmative action, directly or indirectly, that would be designed to subject the Gathering Services or any portion thereof to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act.
 Delivery of Gas hereunder shall not constitute such an action.
 Owner represents and warrants that gas delivered shall meet the Specifications as defined in the General Terms and Conditions attached to this Agreement.
 Owner shall indemnify, defend and hold harmless Gatherer from any and all loss, cost, expense and Claims arising from or out of a breach of the representations and warranties herein.

 Owner's Commitment of Gas.
 Except as expressly excepted in Exhibit A, Owner hereby exclusively commits and dedicates to Gatherer, subject to Owner's Reservations below, all of Owner's Reserves, in and under the Reserve Commitment Area.
 Owner agrees not to sell, transfer or deliver to any third party any Gas produced from Owner’s Reserves other than as specified herein.
 If Owner acquires any interest in additional gas within the Reserve Commitment Area, such additional gas will likewise be dedicated to this Agreement, provided, however, if such additionally acquired interest is dedicated to gathering by others by agreement on the date of acquisition by Owner, then such gas shall become dedicated hereunder upon the end of any primary term under prior agreement, or upon such earlier date as Owner may have any right or option to terminate such prior agreement.